-My piece is: The Hangman Tales – the mild-mannered Australian Soldier.
+My piece is: The Hangman Tales – The Australian Soldier.

 This is an imagined account of the true life hanging of Verney Asser at Shepton Mallet Prison on March 5th, 1918.
 I have put together this story using original testimony, the memoir of John Ellis (England’s official executioner from 1901 to 1924 – who hung Verney) and posthumous recollections passed down the generations of my family.

 I grew up knowing of the Australian solider who was hung at Shepton Mallet Prison because my great-grandfather – who worked at the prison as a school master – was deeply affected by the incident and confided as such to his daughter.
 My great-grandfather had met Verney and was very taken with him.